HanThamarat/react-system-management-templete/README.md

-# In this project is System Management Templete and Content Management System Templete
+# In this project is a System Management Templete and Content Management System Templete

 Feature
 - authenticate using passport